DivyashriRavichandran/Lung-Cancer-Classifier/README.md

+## About the Project

+This project demonstrates the potential of the **DCGAN (Deep Convolutional Generative Adversarial Network)** augmented model in improving the accuracy and reliability of lung cancer diagnosis.

+### 🚀 **Key Features:**
+- **Data Augmentation:** Utilizes synthetic image generation to expand datasets where resources are limited.
+- **Enhanced CNN Model:** Classifies histopathological images of lung tissues to detect various types of lung cancer.
+- **Accuracy:** Achieves a 93% accuracy rate.

 ## Running the Web Application

 To run the Lung Cancer Detector Web Application, make sure you have Docker Desktop installed.